Create a Relationship, Not a Client – Right from the First Client Meeting Agenda

 Building a Partnership

 For some executives, the sales process is seamless and comes naturally.
 For many, however, it is neither seamless nor natural.
 It is a painful process that seems like it never goes anywhere or drags on forever.
 If you are in that group, we’ve put together some guidelines for you to pick and choose from as you formulate your own process and style when working with clients, from due diligence to introduction to engagement.

 For starters, stop thinking of it as a sales process and more of building a partnership.
-When we surveyed CEOs and asked, “when faced with a challenge or opportunity, what stops you from hiring a management consultant or interim executive,” the top response was, “Trust—Believing they can do what they say they can do.”
+When we surveyed CEOs and asked, “when faced with a challenge or opportunity, what stops you from hiring a management consultant or independent executive,” the top response was, “Trust—Believing they can do what they say they can do.”
 When building a partnership, you need to establish credibility and reliability in order to create trust.

 Your First Client Meeting Agenda Should Not Be an Interview—Listen to Your Client

 Practice reading people.
 Really listen; ask the questions that are important to the client and work to understand the pains they are having.
 If you don’t, they will likely end up talking about something that is not really the issue.
 Listen carefully and key in on what they are meaning to say, not just what they are actually saying.
 When answering their questions, again listen, and answer them directly.
 Stay on point as much as you can.
 Make sure that if you tell a story, it is relevant.
 Tell a story about a client or past situation that is similar to this client’s situation and focus on how you resolved it together with the team.
 This will be really helpful to them.
 We have seen executives who struggle to connect with clients or bridge the gap between their experience and what clients need have greater success using this technique.